-If you are involved in an accident and there are damages or injuries, the injured person can usually make a personal injury claim against the at-fault person or entity.
+If there are damages after an accident, the injured party can file a personal injury claim against the at-fault person.
 But what if that accident happens at work?
-If you get into an accident while performing work duties, the insurance process can look a little different.
-In some cases, you may not need to notify your insurance company at all about the accident.
-In others, they might get involved.
+If you were injured while performing work duties, the insurance process is a little different.

 When the Accident Happens in a Company Vehicle

-If you are driving your employer’s company car or truck for work and you are at fault in an accident, the damages are typically covered by your employer’s commercial or business insurance policy.
+If you are driving a company car or truck for work and you are at fault in an accident, the damages should be covered by your employer’s insurance policy.

-This is known as vicarious liability, where the employer can be held liable for any negligence actions from their employees during work.
-Vicarious liability also gives an accident victim the right to sue your employer, instead of you, for damages.
-This helps protect you (and your insurance company) from getting involved in a lawsuit.
-This is a hard rule under Georgia law, and most employees are covered by vicarious liability.
+This is known as vicarious liability.
+It refers to the employer being held liable for negligent actions by their employees.
+Vicarious liability gives an accident victim the right to sue your employer for damages instead of you.
+The insurance protects you from getting involved in a lawsuit.
+The majority of Georgia businesses are covered under vicarious liability.

-So, if an accident happens while you’re on the clock, your employer will report the accident to their own insurance policy.
-If the damage is covered by the employer’s insurance, you won’t typically need to notify your own auto insurance about the accident.
+If an accident happens while you’re on the clock, your employer will report the accident to their insurance policy.
+If the employer’s insurance covers the damage, you won’t need to notify your auto insurance provider about the accident.

-That being said, if the responding officer wrote an accident report that included your information, the accident can show up on your driving record.
-If you change to a new insurance policy within three years of this accident, the collision can show up on your record and may affect your new policy rates.
-However, you won’t need to worry about this if you don’t switch insurance policies.
+That said, if the responding officer wrote an accident report that included your information, the accident can show up on your driving record.
+In addition, if you change to a new insurance policy within three years of the incident, it can show up on your record and affect your new policy rates.

-When the Accident Occurred in Your Own Car
+When the Accident Occurs in a Personal Vehicle

-If you are driving your own vehicle but still on the clock and you cause an accident, that will typically fall under vicarious liability.
-Your employer will still be responsible for damages.
-This can apply even if you are performing work duties off premises.
+If you are in your vehicle when an accident occurs, the lines are a little blurry.
+If you drive your own vehicle while on the clock and cause an accident, it should fall under vicarious liability.
+However, your employer will still be responsible for any damages.
+This can apply even if you are performing work duties off-premises.

 Situations Where Your Own Insurance Could Apply

-There are some circumstances where your employee is probably not liable for accident damages—meaning your own insurance will be responsible.
-For example, your own insurance policy may be responsible if you:
+There are some circumstances where an employer is not liable for accident damages, and, therefore, your own insurance is responsible.
+For example, your insurance policy may be liable if you:

 - Stop in the middle of your work duties to run a personal errand